ldclakmal/module-committer/committer/Module.md

 #### Setup GitHub account

-- If you want to print GitHub report, you do not need to setup anything at this stage.
+- If you want to print GitHub report, you need to get credentials from GitHub.
+Please follow these setups.

+    1. In your [GitHub profile settings](https://github.com/settings/profile), go to **Developer settings -> Personal access tokens**.
+    2. Generate a new token to access the GitHub API.

 #### Setup GMail account